BaranziniLab/versa_kg_rag_documentation/README.md

-## Using KG-RAG in Versa
+## Using KG-RAG in UCSF Versa

-KG-RAG is available in Versa as a specialized assistant that enables biomedical question-answering using SPOKE knowledge.
+KG-RAG is available in UCSF Versa as a specialized assistant that enables biomedical question-answering using SPOKE knowledge.
 Here's how to effectively use KG-RAG in Versa:

 ### Getting Started

+1. **Connect to UCSF VPN**
+To access the Versa application, users must first connect to the UCSF VPN.

-1. **Select the Assistant**
+2. **Select the Assistant**
-   - Choose "SPOKE - Knowledge Graph" from the Assistants dropdown
+   - Choose "SPOKE - Knowledge Graph" from the Assistants dropdown menu of Versa
    - Select your preferred language model (e.g., GPT-4o)

 <div align="center">